How do I get started with arcade-mcp to build a custom MCP tool in Python with OAuth?

 Key Takeaways:

-What’s the step-by-step process to build and run my first custom MCP tool?
+What is the step-by-step process to add OAuth to my Python MCP tool?

 Expanded Explanation: